nerfstudio-project/nerfacc/README.md

 ## Examples:

-Note: Before running those example scripts, please check in the script which dataset it is needed, and download the dataset first.
+Before running those example scripts, please check the script about which dataset it is needed, and download the dataset first.

 ``` bash